 How to flash your Adam and get it working again

-This fix is recommended only if your Adam has stopped booting up after installing the over-the air system update on 24 January.
+WARNING This fix is recommended only if your Adam has stopped booting up after installing the over-the air system update on 24 January.
 Please don't use the method indicated to flash your Adam with any ROM not from Notion Ink, as it would probably damage your Adam irreparably.